UziTech/toggle-quotes/README.md

 "Hello" "World"
 ```

-If there is a selection it looks for the first quote befre the beginning of the selection and the next same quote after the end of the selection
+If there is a selection it looks for the first quote before the beginning of the selection and the next same quote after the end of the selection

 "Hell<code><code>o" "W</code></code>orld"